-5 Steps for Controlling Workplace Noise30th nov 2017
+5 Steps for Controlling Workplace Noise12th oct 2021

-This article provides a 5-Step process for companies who are making efforts concerning controlling workplace noise.
+This blog provides a simple 5-step process for those companies who are making efforts to control the noise within their workplace.

-Talk with the employees to find out their typical work routine.
-A more detailed series of individual noise measurements is required to determine the typical exposures of those at risk.
+A more detailed series of individual noise measurements are required to determine the typical exposures of those at risk, so you should talk with your employees to fully understand their typical work routine.
 You then have a choice of measurement methods.

 The ‘A’ frequency filter is applied by sound measurement instruments in an attempt to replicate the response of the human ear to noise so that we can accurately determine the level of risk rather than the actual true noise level itself.

-Alternatively a dosemeter, like the Pulsar NoiseBadge can be worn by a worker during their entire shift.
-The NoiseBadge is worn on the shoulder of the person being monitored and measures the noise levels they receive throughout their working day.
+Alternatively, a noise dosemeter can be worn by a worker during their entire shift, which will monitor and measure the noise levels they’re exposed to throughout their specific working day.

 Having made and evaluated your measurements, a Noise Control Action Plan is required.
-This plan is the most important part of the whole survey process and should demonstrate that you are taking the necessary steps to control the identified risks.
-Once an action level has been reached, a corresponding set of actions need to be implemented.
-Refer to the publication ‘Controlling noise at work’ by the HSE for full information or contact Pulsar Instruments plc directly for a summary sheet.
+This plan is the most important part of the whole survey process and should demonstrate that you’re taking the necessary steps to control the identified risks.

-All the above findings should be used to create a clear report which should be in a style and format that could be easily referenced in the future.
-This will provide permanent evidence of the decisions you have taken to comply with the law.
+All of the findings from the above should be used to create a clear report which should be in a style and format that could be easily referenced in future.
+This will provide permanent evidence of the decisions you have taken have to comply with the law.

-The effectiveness of your programme for controlling workplace noise should be regularly reviewed.
-This will be necessary if new equipment has been introduced or there have been changes to the ‘shop floor’ layout or working hours.
-For those companies with workers receiving exposures of 85dB(A) or above, your health surveillance programme should highlight any workers whose hearing deteriorates due to inadequacies in your noise control programme.
+You should regularly review the effectiveness of your programme for controlling workplace noise.
+This will be especially necessary if new equipment has been introduced or there have been changes to the layout of your factory or working hours for your employees.